nextflow-io/training/docs/nf_customize/04_config.md

 !!! question "Exercise"

-    Modify your existing `mycustomconfig.config` by adding a process scope with the `withName` selector.
-Add a custom title to your MultiQC report:
+    Modify your existing `mycustomconfig.config` by adding a process scope, with the `withName` selector, to add a custom title to your MultiQC report:

-    Start by opening `mycustomconfig.config` that contains your singularity scope:
+    1. Open `mycustomconfig.config`:

     ```bash
     code mycustomconfig.config
     ```

-    Next, add a `process` scope and using the `withName` selector for `MULTIQC`, add `--title` flag with a custom report name.
+    2. Add a `process` scope and using the `withName` selector for `MULTIQC`, add `--title` flag with a custom report name.

     ```console title="mycustomconfig.config" linenums="1"
+    singularity {
+        enabled    = true
+        autoMounts = true
+    }

     process {
         withName: 'MULTIQC' {
                 ext.args   = { "--title \"my_custom_title\"" }